two-torial/two-torial/docs/games/iidx9/setup.md

 !!! tip ""

 	Next up, open the `bemanitools-supplement-v1.6.zip` or any version higher than that and navigate inside the `misc.zip`.
 Now navigate into `misc\d3d8to9` and extract `d3d8.dll` into the same folder as we previously have done.
+This enables us to use the graphic options inside `iidxhook-09.conf` which we will take advantage of.
 It should look like this:

 <img src="/img/iidx9/btsup1.png">